 KiwiSkills is our leading programme offering support to jobseekers.
 It is delivered using ICDL, which is an internationally recognised benchmark for digital skills in the workplace.

 This certificate programme is offered in an advanced online learning environment that includes training, diagnostic and certificate testing.
+Our popular introductory courses EqualSkills and Intro to ICDL Base offer foundation digital literacy skills and are workbook based.

 We continue to increase our effort in Auckland and other parts of New Zealand by partnering with secondary schools, tertiary education institutions and community groups.